Stationary coupled KdV systems and their St\"ackel representations

 where we use the notation

 that will prove to be useful later.
 Dividing (\ref{SC}) by $\lambda^{m}$ we obtain

-As we will prove in the subsequent sections, if we now treat the curve (\ref{SCP}) as a separation curve for a particular Stäckel system of Benenti type, we will be able to construct the map between jet variables on $\mathcal{M}_{n}$ and the separation variables of this Stäckel system that preserves dynamics of both systems. \begin{example} (Three Stäckel representations of the stationary DWW system.
-Continuation of Example \ref{P1}) For $N=2$ and $n=2$ the stationary system (\ref{r2}) consists of two evolution equations \eqref{pole12}
+As we will prove in the subsequent sections, if we now treat the curve (\ref{SCP}) as a separation curve for a particular Stäckel system of Benenti type, we will be able to construct a map between jet variables on $\mathcal{M}_{n}$ and the separation variables of this Stäckel system such that it preserves the dynamics (i.e.~it maps the solutions of one systems onto solutions of the other system).